Hariom-paTil/estore_second/README.md

 ## 🗃️ Required Table Structure and Data

+ - `1.Note: "First, create a schema named estore in the database.
+After that, create the tables inside the estore schema."
+ -  2.Note:
- - `The file TableInfo.txt located in the main branch of the repository contains the full SQL table structure and data for the application.`
+ -  `The file TableInfo.txt located in the main branch of the repository contains the full SQL table structure and data with query for the application.`